Bun E. Carlos: Early life

-Carlson attended Lincoln Junior High School and graduated from Guilford High School, where fellow students included Nielsen and Tom Petersson.
-Carlson's friendship with Rick Nielsen began in 1963.
+Carlson attended Lincoln Junior High School and graduated from Guilford High School, where his fellow students included Rick Nielsen and Tom Petersson.
+Carlson's friendship with Nielsen began in 1963.
 Carlson and Nielsen met after Carlson's sister, Jan, came home from school one day and said Nielsen was throwing rocks at her.
 Carlson played football in the fall of 1966 in his sophomore year.
-He quit the team because he preferred to play music (and be paid for it) than sit on the bench for an entire game.
+He quit the team because he preferred to play music (and be paid for it) than sit on the bench for an entire football game.

 Carlson came from a family with extensive musical interests.
 Carlson family oral history says that Carlson's great-grandfather was a drummer in the Union Army during the American Civil War.
 (Note: Carlson did not learn about his grandfather's drumming until after he began taking drum lessons.
 He says learning that someone in the family had once been a drummer helped to encourage him.)
 Carlson's father played the accordion, his mother played keyboards and several other instruments, and his brother Kurt was a drummer in the Guilford High School band.